Posts

 Image

-Jesus will not “ arrive ” to gather his “ elect ” until two events occur - The “ Apostasy ” and the “ Revelation of the Man of Lawlessness ,” and they are inextricably linked.
-It is not just the presence of this figure but his unveiling in the Assembly that will signal the imminence of the “ Day of the Lord .”
-Not only will he cause many to apostatize, but his identity will be unveiled when he “ sits down ” in the “ Sanctuary of God .”
+The Man of Lawlessness will be unveiled when he takes his seat in the House of God - 2 Thessalonians 2:3-4.
+Jesus will not “ arrive ” to gather his “ elect ” until two events occur - The “ Apostasy ” and the “ Revelation of the Man of Lawlessness .”
+They are inextricably linked.
+This man’s unveiling in the Assembly will signal the imminence of the “ Day of the Lord .”
+Not only will he cause many to apostatize, but his real identity will be disclosed when he “ sits down ” in the “ Sanctuary .”

 Harden not your Hearts